 If you find it takes more than one cycle for you to get pregnant, you’re not alone.
 And it doesn’t necessarily mean that you have fertility issues.
 In fact, it is completely normal.
-But knowing the signs of ovulation and when you are most fertile can increase your chances of conceiving in any cycle by 30 percent.
+But knowing the signs of ovulation and your most fertile days to get pregnant can increase your chances of conceiving in any cycle by 30 percent.
 So how can you tell?

-Fortunately, there are a few ways to detect when you’re most fertile.
+Fortunately, there are a few ways to detect your most fertile days.

 1. Evaluate cervical mucus

 Your body will give you signs to let you know when you are about to ovulate.
 You just have to know what you’re looking for.
 Cervical mucus changes and becomes more apparent as you get closer to your fertile window.
 Here are a few things to look for:

 - After your period days – You may not notice any cervical mucus (dry days).
 You are not fertile yet, so hang tight.